 While the Internet has evolved significantly over the past decade, ICANN (the corporation) and the GNSO, its policy making body and related processes have not kept pace with the changes.
 Almost half of total Internet users are from Asia (not including Australia or New Zealand), yet the ICANN-designated Asia/Australia/Pacific region remains one of the most under-served and under-represented geographic regions.

-Naturally, participants of the APAC Space have a keen interest in ICANN’s globalization efforts, not only at ICANN corporate level but throughout its supporting organizations (SOs) and Advisory Committees (ACs) as well as Stakeholder Groups (SGs) and Constituencies (Cs).
+Participants of the APAC Space have a keen interest in ICANN’s globalization efforts, not only at ICANN corporate level but throughout its supporting organizations (SOs) and Advisory Committees (ACs) as well as Stakeholder Groups (SGs) and Constituencies (Cs).

 We strongly support ICANN’s globalization efforts, started by former ICANN CEO, Dr. Paul Twomey and accelerated under the current CEO, Mr. Fadi Chehade.
 We have been a strong advocate for localization of ICANN core services and functions (such as registrar services, registry services and contractual compliance).
 We are pleased to see ICANN has made some good progress in those areas but, regrettably, little has been done to address the unbalanced participation and representation in the ICANN policy making bodies and processes.
 The Draft Report’s findings should not come as a surprise to anyone.